PREVIOUS: Why resist? #5

-Since connecting with ourselves in new, we’ll fall back on what was done to us – as harsh or as limited as our family.
+Since connecting with ourself in new, we’ll fall back on what was done to us – as harsh or as limited as our family.
 So when ACoAs first learn about this Recovery tool, we don’t even ‘hear’ the idea of dialogue – a TWO-way communication.

-1. Main one = making it about YOU instead of the Inner Child.
+a.
+Main one = ONLY making it about YOU instead of the Inner Child.
 Worried that you won’t say the right thing, you don’t have time, you don’t know what to do…..That’s treating the IC as if it is our damaged parents & we’re still a child trying to placate & fix them

-2. Only talk AT the kid, rather than giving it a chance to let its thoughts & feelings be heard.
+b.
+Only talk AT the kid, rather than giving it a chance to let its thoughts & feelings be heard.
 This is not a dialogue!
 If your friends, family, mate… only talked AT you, how would you feel?

 NOTE: This one-directional form is valid only IF you’re connecting with your pre-verbal IC in any communication with you infant self – which can happen at any time, OR if the WIC isn’t yet willing to respond, from fear & distrust.

-3. Only remember to talk to the kid when we’re in distress.
+c.
+Only remember to talk to the kid when we’re in distress.
 By then we don’t know how to help the kid – if we try at all.
 This is a blatant form of abandonment.
 Do your close friends / loved ones only talk to you when there’s a problem?

 • Waiting until there’s a crisis – when we’re emotionally triggered – sets us up for failure.